Logics for Dialogues

 Opponent: Attacks Q

-In the language of truth-tables, this translates as “P & Q” is true: the proponent won; and “P & Q” is false: the opponent won.
+In the language of truth tables, this means that “P & Q” is true when the proponent wins; and “P & Q” is false when the opponent wins.

-— Starting rule: the proponent starts by asserting a thesis.
+— Starting rule: the proponent begins by asserting a thesis.

-— General rules on legal and illegal moves in dialogue (see above).
+— General rules about legal and illegal moves in dialogue (see above).

-— Closing rule, or winning rule, determining who has won the game.
+— Closing rule, or winning rule, which determines who has won the game.

-The other rules are intended to ensure the smooth running of an argumentative dialogue in ordinary language aimed at eliminating differences of opinion.
+The other rules are intended to ensure the smooth progression of an argumentative dialogue in ordinary language aimed at resolving differences of opinion.

 3. A contribution to the theory of rationality

-There is obviously a great difference between this approach and the interactional approaches to speech in interaction that began to develop at the same time.
+This approach differs significantly from the interactional approaches to speech in interaction that began developing around the same time.